 Wendy Smith left us all feeling very inspired after her visit last Wednesday.
 Pupils and staff related to her straight away.
 I think the fact that she is from Essex made everyone feel like she was the same as them.

 Wendy’s delivery was excellent, bearing in mind she was speaking to a hall full of children ranging in age from 3 to 11, not to mention the adults who were also hanging on to her every word.
-I don’t know how she did it but she kept everyone’s attention, even the 3 year olds who were intrigued and listening just as attentively as everyone else in the room.
+I don’t know how she did it but she kept everyone’s attention, even the 3 year olds who were intrigued and listening just as intently as everyone else in the room.
 Wendy cleverly rephrased her points in order for everyone to understand her and get the most out of her talk.

 Wendy’s key messages were: it’s good to have options so your life is not limited; it’s ok to do different jobs in your life.